jukefr/osjswowau/README.md

 - **wowinterface addons** (latest, no hashes available)
 - **tukui** + **elvui** + **tukui addons** (latest, no hashes available)
 - **tsm** + **tsm_apphelper** (latest, no hashes available)

-wowinterface is overall faster than curse for now

 ## try it out
 you will need to run it twice